Astrid Kunze

 BIOGRAPHY

-Her main research interests are labour economics and applied micro-econometrics.
-She is particularly interested in the causal effects of public policies on labour market behavior.
-Kunze has conducted studies on the evaluation of parental leave policies, child care programmes and cash-for care policies, as well as gender quotas on boards.
-Another area of her research covers aspects of organizations and diversity in the firm.
-In her empirical research, she uses large register data applying micro-econometric methods.
+Her main research interests are labour economics, family economics, gender economics, and applied micro-econometrics.
+She is particularly interested in the causal effects of public policies on labour market behaviour and firms' behaviour.
+Kunze has conducted studies on the evaluation of parental leave policies, child care programmes and cash-for care policies, as well as the gender quota on boards.
+Her current research covers aspects of organisations and diversity in the firm.
+She is working with large merged register data applying micro-econometric methods.

 She is a contributor to the Handbook on Women and the Economy published with Oxford University Press in 2018.
 Her research has been published in journals such as the Review of Economics and Statistics, Labour Economics, Oxford Review of Economic Policy, Empirical Economics and Scandinavian Journal of Economics.